Home | About USIG | What's New | Events

 • the sale of certain educational goods by a charitable art gallery or museum.

 Trustees may also engage in trading activities to raise money.
-If fund raising is the main or sole aim of such trading activities (rather than "primary purpose trading" that also happens to produce income) this is called "non-primary purpose trading."
+If fundraising is the main or sole aim of such trading activities (rather than "primary purpose trading" that also happens to produce income) this is called "non-primary purpose trading."
 Charity law does not permit charities to directly carry out non-primary purpose trading where a significant risk to their assets would be involved.
 There are special tax rules to help charities that wish to carry out small amounts of non-primary purpose trading, when all the profits from the trading are to be used by the charity.
 The limits are set out in the following table.

 Total of all incoming resources in a particular tax year of charity